colebaty/auto-reporting/README.md

 # How do I ...

+## ...use Markdown if I'm not very familiar with it?

+Obsidian ships with a read-only "Sandbox Vault" - this is a handy reference to have open as you write or edit your notes.

 ## ...get my name and stuff on the report?

 Provided in this repo is the file `templates/frontmatter.yml`.
 Simply update the relevant sections with your information, and it will appear in the report.